Serve in aCoupe glass

-|1 1⁄2 fl oz||Bourbon whiskey|
+|1 1/2 fl oz||Bourbon whiskey|

-|1⁄4 fl oz||Maple syrup|
+|1/3 fl oz||Maple syrup|

-Some folk make this cocktail with honey syrup rather than maple syrup and honey does indeed make for a tasty cocktail.
-However, a Brown Derby is better when made with maple syrup, as unless you have a very full-bodied honey, maple syrup's 'tang' sits better with the bourbon and grapefruit combo.
+Whatever the name, I prefer this cocktail made with maple syrup, as unless you have a very full-bodied honey, maple syrup's 'tang' sits better with the bourbon and grapefruit combo.

 Said to have been created in the 1930s by a bartender at the Vendôme Café which sat at 6666 Sunset Boulevard in Hollywood, California.
 The Vendôme was opened in May 1933 by William "Billy" Wilkerson, a real estate developer who also owned The Hollywood Reporter, the offices of which were a block away.